 5. Renting Something Out

-Renting is often overlooked, but it works so well as a way to earn.
+Renting is often overlooked, but it works so well as a way to earn as part of the sharing economy.
 It’s a particularly good choice if you have desirable items that you’re not currently using.

 There are two general ways to make money with renting.
 One is to advertise yourself, perhaps using local newspaper and even word of mouth.
 This can work, but it can be risky.
 You may have little recourse if someone damages your property or doesn’t return it.